Teaching

 In this course, students explore several fundamental questions: What is digital information literacy and is it different from traditional information literacy?
 What are digital information literacy competencies?
 What are the challenges in promoting learners' digital information literacy?
 And how can these be addressed?
 The specific focus of the course is on digital literacy of online research and comprehension (Leu et al., 2013).
 Students critically discuss articles, perform individual and collaborative digital information literacy tasks and document their experiences and insights, write reflective journals, and design instructional units.

-Design Based Research: Stage A - Design & Development, MA course
+Design Based Research: Stage A - Design & Development (MA course)

 This course is a hands-on introduction to the first phases of design based research: identifying an educational challenge, thinking of innovative ways of addressing it, and designing a technology-enhanced learning environment.
 Students work in teams on planning, designing, and building their projects, while learning about design-based research, design principles, design processes, and more.

-Learning with Multimedia: Theory, Research, Design, MA course
+Learning with Multimedia: Theory, Research, Design (MA course)

 When, why, and how do images improve learning?
 Under which conditions can animations promote understanding?
 How well do students integrate multiple visual representations?
 These are just some of the intriguing questions studied by researchers of multimedia learning.
 This online course offers an introduction to multimedia learning.
 Students learn about theories of multimedia learning, explore principles of multimedia learning, and analyze studies that have examined these principles.
 Learning involves online discussions of chapters and articles, exercises in multimedia analysis and design, and conducting a critical review of a multimedia learning principle.